dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 -   Allow `final` before type annotated variable patterns (#2486).

 -   Rename some grammars to align with Analyzer AST names (#2491).

+-   Propagate `dynamic` into fields when type checking a record pattern against a matched value of type `dynamic`.

 ### 2.6